Subdivision 1. Required inspection.

 (iii) are not on the load side of the service point or point of entrance for communication

-(3) when used in the street lighting operations of an electrical utility;
+(3) when used in the street lighting operations of an electric utility;

-(4) when used as outdoor area lights which are owned and operated by an electrical utility
+(4) when used as outdoor area lights which are owned and operated by an electric utility and

-and which are connected directly to its distribution system and located upon the utility's
+which are connected directly to its distribution system and located upon the utility's distribution

-distribution poles, and which are generally accessible only to employees of such utility or persons
+poles, and which are generally accessible only to employees of such utility or persons acting

 (5) when the installation, material, and equipment are in facilities subject to the jurisdiction